Raheem Mostert: 2022 season

 On March 17, 2022, Mostert signed a one-year contract with the Dolphins.

 During a Week 5 40–17 road loss to the Jets, Mostert had 18 carries for 113 yards and a touchdown to go along with a nine-yard reception.
 Two weeks later against the Steelers, he recorded 16 carries for 79 yards to go along with four receptions for 30 yards and a touchdown in the 16–10 victory.

-During a Week 9 35–32 road victory over the Chicago Bears, Mostert rushed nine times for 26 yards and a touchdown.
+During Week 9 against the Chicago Bears, Mostert rushed nine times for 26 yards and a touchdown in the 35–32 road victory.
 In the next game against the Browns, he had eight carries for 65 yards and a touchdown to go along with four receptions for 22 yards during the 39–17 victory.
 During a Week 15 32–29 road loss to the Buffalo Bills, Mostert had 17 carries for 136 yards and a 20-yard reception.
-Two weeks later against the New England Patriots, he recorded nine carries for 29 yards to go along with eight receptions for 62 yards and a touchdown during the narrow 23–21 road loss.
+Two weeks later against the New England Patriots, he recorded nine carries for 29 yards to go along with eight receptions for 62 yards and a touchdown in the narrow 23–21 road loss.
 During the regular-season finale against the Jets, Mostert rushed 11 times for 71 yards before leaving the eventual 11–6 victory with a broken thumb.

 Mostert finished the 2022 season with 181 carries for 891 yards and three touchdowns to go along with 31 receptions for 202 yards and two touchdowns in 16 games and 14 starts.
 He also returned 25 kicks for 502 yards.